Bigelow v. Virginia: Impact and subsequent developments

 Before Bigelow v.
 Virginia, the American judiciary had only addressed limited disputes over government regulation of commercial speech, and there had been few discussions of whether this wide category of speech qualified for protection under the First Amendment.
-The Bigelow ruling has become a crucial component of what was later dubbed the commercial speech doctrine, in which advertisements can face limited restrictions in the event of describing illegal products and services, and hence somewhat less protection that personal speech, but otherwise advertisements are considered to be speech under the First Amendment.
+The Bigelow ruling has become a crucial component of what was later dubbed the commercial speech doctrine, in which advertisements can face limited restrictions in the event of describing illegal products and services, and hence somewhat less protection than personal speech, but otherwise advertisements are considered to be speech under the First Amendment.

 Subsequently, governments may have a reason to restrict a particular ad on a case-by-case basis, but that restriction must be justified via a compelling interest, while the restriction must be a reasonable means for attaining that goal.
 The ruling has also been cited as an important precedent on the right of the public to receive information in the form of advertising, particularly for products or services that are politically controversial or for which precise information is needed.